lmriccardo/Hangman/README.md

 ### Install curses on Windows
 Sadly, curses is not a module of the standard library of Python in Windows.
 In order to install it, you need to install NCurses and you can do it from [here](https://invisible-island.net/ncurses/).
 Otherwise, you can try to install from MinGW: look at [this](https://e-l.unifi.it/pluginfile.php/805205/mod_resource/content/0/ncurses%20installation%20-%20en.pdf).
 However, It really suggested to used a Unix-based OS.

+### Install ffmpeg
+In MacOS, it is really simple, just open a terminal and use <code>sudo brew install ffmpeg</code>.
+Otherwise, if you are in Linux first update the repo <code>sudo apt-get update</code> and then install the package <code>sudo apt-get install -y ffmpeg</code>.
+In windows, please search over the internet (I'm sorry bro).

+## Run the game
+There are two ways to download this game.
+The first one is through pip module.
+Essentially, after done <code>pip install hangman</code>, **PLEASE MAKE SURE YOU ARE IN A FULL SCREEN TERMINAL** you can run it with <code>python[ver] hangman</code>, where [ver] is the current version of python you are using to run the game.
+Another suggestion, if I can, is to create a python virtual environment, before running the game.
+It is very simple:

+1. <code>python[ver] -m venv venv_name</code>
+2. <code>source venv_name/bin/activate</code>
+3. <code>pip install hangman</code>
+4. <code>python hangman</code>

+In Windows the second point change and become <code>.\venv_name\Scripts\activate</code>.
+Be careful, this may don't work and return the error *cannot be loaded because the execution of scripts is disabled on this system*.
+In this situation there are two ways to solve the problem (both changing policy restriction).
+Open your windows PowersShell in the current folder where you want to execute the game and write one of the two commands:

+1. <code>Set-ExecutionPolicy Unrestricted -Scope Process</code>
+2. <code>Set-ExecutionPolicy Unrestricted -Force</code>

+the main difference is that the first one is regard the current process (so, the current PowerShell), while the second one is for the entire system.

+The second method to download the game is through git.
+Just do the following steps:

+1. <code>git clone -b cli_hangman https://github.com/lmriccardo/Hangman.git </code>
+2. <code>cd Hangman</code>
+3. <code>Create the virtual env and activate</code>
+4. <code>pip install -r requirements.txt</code>
+5. <code>python -m src.hangman</code>